-This Stinky French Grilled Cheese with Avocado is for the food adventurer!
+This Stinky Cheese Recipe features a stinky grilled cheese sandwich for the food adventurer!
 This tasty grilled cheese uses a washed rind “stinky cheese,” avocado, and tomato in dark pumpernickel bread for a flavor explosion!

 - 1 TB butter, divided

 - 2 slices dark pumpernickel bread (or substitute dark rye)

 - 2 oz "stinky" washed-rind cheese (example- Limburger, St Nectaire, Raclette, or Morbier)